lepperm/Learning-Log/_posts/journal/2021/06/2021-06-14-shaping-up-into-a-real-site.md

 I ended up working through the night tweaking CSS and troubleshooting issues from demo.
 Creating multiple accounts, memberships to employer and talent groups seem to apply correctly, but some things are not acting quite how I would expect.
 The visibility features are also acting strangely, and I'm strongly suspecting that all these issues are related.

-Although, I'm _also_ borderline delirious from getting less than 5 hours of sleep total over the past three nights, between trying to manage the house issues that popped up while we were out of town and also deliver a successful demo on time.
+Although, I'm _also_ not operating at peak performance thanks to reduced sleep over the past few nights, between trying to manage the house issues that popped up while we were out of town and also deliver a successful demo on time.
 I have family obligations and home concerns to attend to tomorrow, so depending on what engagement is like from the plugin developer, I may change gears for the next few days to catch up on sleep and hopefully make some headway in other life areas.

 A few days later, I did hear back!
 The plugin developer wrote me a great email full of troubleshooting steps.
 Following along, I evaluated performance each step of the way across multiple accounts and browsers, but unfortunately there was no improvement.
 I tried making new accounts, using a different computer, tried a phone - all were the same.
 I compiled and responded to the developer with screenshots to explain what I'm seeing.